Learning How To find the Biting Point!

 How to Move Off Quickly in a car!

-Drivers will often need to move the car off quickly when moving off from busy roundabout or junctions.
-These circumstances are when a learner driver is at most risk of stalling the car.
+Drivers will often need to move the car off quickly when moving off from busy roundabouts or junctions.
+These circumstances are when a learner driver is at the most risk of stalling the car.
 To move a car off quickly, use the above technique, except just before you intend on moving off, supply more gas/revs.
 The more power/revs you provide, the faster you are able to bring the clutch up.
 The faster you bring the clutch up, the faster you can move off and as you have provided more power, you will not stall.
 Be careful not to be too heavy on the gas and bring the clutch up too fast as it may result in the wheels spinning.

 Stalling the Car When Coming to a Stop!

 It’s important that you find the correct time to depress the clutch before stopping the car.
 Generally, if you are moving the car very slowly in first gear, the clutch is depressed first, followed by the brake.
 Anything faster, the brake must be used first, followed by the clutch.
 When driving normally and you need to brake to a stop, use the brake initially and depress the clutch around 3 to 4 metres from where the car will stop.
 This can be done in any gear and at any speed.
 Depressing the clutch too much later than 3 to 4 metres, especially if in a higher gear such as 5th, is likely to result in the car stalling.